Skip to content

 5. Use a bedtime routine chart during bedtime. anchor

 A bedtime chart is a visual reminder of your expectations.
 Using a bedtime routine chart can make bedtime easier, especially if transitions are hard for your toddler.
-Read my blog for more help on setting up a successful bedtime routine, including a free printable bedtime routine chart that makes bedtime a fun experience for your toddler.

 Can I leave you with one more piece of advice?anchor